josalbert456/MyTxtReader/README.md

 Some little bugs are cleaned and the background images are from the internet and haven't been processed (gimp for linux and ps for Windows are great tools for this job), thus some of them are a little bigger

-Dictionary, the initial inspiration for the project Interface the dicts to modulize it
+Dictionary, the initial inspiration for the project

+Interface the dicts to modulize it (Chinese.java, Dictionary.java, English.java)